commercetools/commercetools-docs-kit/.changeset/moody-oranges-explode.md

 '@commercetools-docs/gatsby-theme-docs': minor
 ---

-Implement reading time estimation for pages
+Implements two new frontmatters called `showTimeToRead` and `timeToRead` for showing and setting the estimated reading time for pages.